This event is now complete

 3:30 PM - 4:00 PM (30 mins)

-• Case studies on the unintended consequences of AI-driven threat detection.
+• Lessons from recent NZ and global case studies on unintended consequences in AI-driven threat detection

 4:00PM